shoeper/seafile-docs/develop/web_api_v2.1.md

 * parent_dir : path in your Seafile repo that you want to upload local file to.
 * relative_path: sub path of "parent_dir", if this sub path does not exist, Seafile will create it recursively.
 * ret-json: returns a json array including file info if set to `1`.
+* replace: whether overwrite file with the same name.
+1 for replace, 0 for not replace.

 > NOTE:
 > 1. `parent_dir` must endswith `/`